Types of Hormones

 The goal in using adaptogens to promote hormonal balance is to support the endocrine system overall, the system in which hormones are made from and communicate with.

 Ashwagandha root (Withania somnifera): Supports overall endocrine system function.
 Supports proper immune response, aids in possible autoimmune fertility issues.
 Aids in supporting the body with proper stress response.

-Reishi mushroom (Ganoderma lucidum): Strengthens the immune system.
-Down-regulates excessive immune response (common in autoimmune disease), but enhances monocyte, macrophage, and T lymphocyte activity.
-Anti-inflammatory and stress support as well.
+Reishi mushroom (Ganoderma lucidum): Reishi is balancing for the immune system; it not only strengthens the immune system, in can help to down-regulate excessive immune response (common in autoimmune disease) while also enhancing monocyte, macrophage, and T lymphocyte activity.
+Reishi is also anti-inflammatory and helpful for improving stress response.

 Schisandra fruit and seed (Schisandra chinensis): Supportive and protective of liver health.
-Shown to support immunity, endocrine and nervous system function.
-Studies have shown may increase in sperm count.
-Aids stress related infertility.
+Shown to support immunity, and endocrine and nervous system function.
+Schisandra also aids stress related infertility.

 Shatavari root (Asparagus racemosus): Shatavari’s main constituents are steroidal-saponins, suggesting its use as an estrogen regulator, the estrogen modulating in turn may contribute to menstrual cycle regulation.
-Not only does this herb support healthy fertility for both women and men, it is an immune system and nutritive tonic.
-Shatavari supports overall immune system function.
+Not only does this herb support healthy fertility for women, it has been used for thousands of years by Ayurvedic practitioners to support hormonal balance in men.
+Shatavari is also an immune system and nutritive tonic to help support the overall health of the body.